Babalu2017/ElectricSkateboardClub/README.md

     2. As a Returning Visitor, I want to find the best way to get in contact with the community with any questions I may have.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        1. The navigation bar clearly highlights the "Contact" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
+        2. Here they can fill out the form on the page.
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.

 -   #### Frequent User Goals

-    1. As a Frequent User, I want to check to see if there are any new meetups.

-        1. The user would already be comfortable with the website layout and can easily click the banner message.

-    2. As a Frequent User, I want to check to see if there are any new blog posts.
+    1. As a Frequent User, I want to check to see if there are any new blog posts.

         1. The user would already be comfortable with the website layout and can easily click the blog link